silpara/av-janatahack-demand-forecasting/README.md

 # Analytics Vidhya JanataHack Demand Forecasting

+I secured 6th rank in the competition and the final model was an xgboost model trained on data with only a few additional features.

 ## Description Of Problem
 Given 3 years of SKU sales data from 76 stores, the problem is to predict sales for next 12 weeks.